elsehow/dsp-is/neurosky-browser/README.md

 `npm start`

 ## explanation

+see a real-time FFT of your neurosky data..........in the web browser!!

 lib/mindwave-client.js is reading neurosky data over the serial port using the [mindwave2](http://npmjs.com/package/mindwave2) package on npm. it wites this data to process.stdout